NOAA-ORR-ERD/WebGnomeAPI/help/views/model/setup/setup.rst

 **Note on using multiple Winds**

-Although multiple winds can be added to the model and toggled on/off this only affects the transport of particles.
-Weathering algorithms will use the FIRST wind in the list regardless of whether it is active.
+In Setup View multiple winds can be added to the model.
+The weathering algorithms will always use the first wind in the list.
+There is no way to reorder the list, and turning off the wind will not prioritize the next wind in the list.
+In order to connect the weathering to a new wind, the old wind must be deleted.

 **Advanced Settings**